Sarah Loguen Fraser: Personal life

 In 1901, she settled with her daughter in Washington D.C.
 She died at home in Washington D.C. on April 9, 1933, due to kidney disease and Alzheimer's disease.

 Legacy

 When Sarah Fraser died in 1933, the Dominican Republic declared a nine-day period of national mourning with flags flown at half-mast.
 A small park in Syracuse honors the Loguen family, including a mural of the family, while the Child Care Center at Upstate Medical University is named in Sarah's honor.
 Each year, Upstate also awards the "Sarah Loguen Fraser Scholarship" to a first or second year medical student who demonstrates need and "holds similar ideals to Dr. Sarah Loguen Fraser."
 In recent years, Upstate has celebrated "Sarah Loguen Fraser Day" in February, typically with a lecture and luncheon, as a part of Black History Month.
 Dr. Fraser is buried at Lincoln Memorial Cemetery in Suitland, Maryland.

+In 2025, SUNY Upstate Medical University erected a statue of Sarah Loguen Fraser on its campus to celebrate her trailblazing career.